-> This AUP is not meant to be exhaustive, but sets forth examples of conduct deemed by Service Provider to be inappropriate, improper or harmful to Service Provider and its third party service providers’ computer networks, computer systems and services and thereby prohibited.
+This AUP is not meant to be exhaustive but sets forth examples of conduct deemed by Service Provider to be inappropriate, improper, or harmful to Service Provider and its third-party service providers’ computer networks, computer systems and services and is thereby prohibited.
 The restrictions set forth in this AUP shall apply to a Subscriber and its Users.
-By accessing or using the Software Services, Subscriber and each User acknowledges that it is authorized to enter into this AUP and has read, understood and agrees to comply with the terms of this AUP and will be responsible for violations of this AUP.
+By accessing or using the Software Services, Subscriber and each User acknowledges that it is authorized to enter into this AUP and has read, understood, and agrees to comply with the terms of this AUP and will be responsible for violations of this AUP.
 Do not use the Software Services if you do not agree to this AUP.

-> The following uses of Service Provider Software Services are not allowed:
+The following uses of Service Provider Software Services are not allowed:

 - Transmitting chain letters, junk email, spamming or any duplicative or unsolicited messages (commercial or otherwise).
 This prohibition extends to the sending of unsolicited mailings from another service which in any way implicates the use of Service Provider’s Software Services.

 - Harvesting or otherwise collecting information about others, including e-mail addresses, without their affirmative consent or in any other manner that is unlawful.

 - Sending messages which fail to use links allowing recipients to unsubscribe from all future mailings.

 - Creating a false identity or forged email, telephone, or facsimile address or header.
 Incorporating a false subject line, return address or transmission path, or making any other attempt to mislead others as to the identity of the sender or the origin of the message or to misrepresent yourself.